Daniela

 Secondly, let’s say your swab results comes back positive.
 Uh…what now?
 There’s no treatment for this type of infection, so the only thing you can do is sit back and wait for it to go.
 But that might take years.
 And in the meantime, a condom won’t fully protect your sexual partners.
 Are you happy to be fully (and I mean FULLY, like NO TOUCHING) celibate for up to a few years?

 HPV testing for women is relatively new.
 For example, in the UK, where I live, they introduced it alongside cervical smear tests only about five years ago.
-The purpose of HPV exams in this instance is not the same as a chlamydia STD test—i.e., to treat, treat partners, and prevent onward transmission.
+The purpose of exams in this instance is not the same as a chlamydia STD test—i.e., to treat, treat partners, and prevent onward transmission.
 It’s a cancer screening tool that helps doctors identify people who need more monitoring.
 Preventing it from spreading would be like getting the sand off a beach.